A-Gordon/abnamro-to-ynab/README.md

 This is an amalgamation of multiple projects.

 These are
-abnamro-tx: Took out the dates and simply download since the last statement download
+- abnamro-tx: Took out the dates and simply download since the last statement download
-abncsv2qif: Took out the memo section to fit with csv upload in bulk by fintech sed -i.bak '/\^/ { N; d; }' test.csv
+- abncsv2qif: Took out the memo section to fit with csv upload in bulk with fintech-to-ynab
-fintech-to-ynab: Used to import the csv
+- fintech-to-ynab: Used to import the csv

 ## Function
 The aim of this project is to combine the three above into a single functioning auto import feature for abn amro to ynab.